alukach/alukach.github.io/content/posts/message-processing-with-pydantic.md

 categories: ["posts"]
 tags: [python, pydantic]
 ---
 When building systems to process messages, it's not unlikely to find yourself in a situation where you need to process a number of inputted heterogeneous messages (i.e. messages of varying shapes/types).
 For example, consider a situation where you are processing messages from an SQS queue via a Lambda function.
 This post attempts to highlight how this can be achieved in a clean and elegant manner by utilizing [Pydantic](https://pydantic-docs.helpmanual.io/), Python's [typing](https://docs.python.org/3/library/typing.html) system, and some helpers from the Python standard library.

 ## Categorizing messages of unknown type

 The first thing you likely need to do is identify the type of an inputted message by its properties.
 We can use Pydantic to model the types of messages we expect to have coming into our system.
-We can then utilize [Pydantic's `parse_obj_as`](https://pydantic-docs.helpmanual.io/usage/models/#parsing-data-into-a-specified-type) function to cast these messages as their
+We can then utilize [Pydantic's `parse_obj_as`](https://pydantic-docs.helpmanual.io/usage/models/#parsing-data-into-a-specified-type) function to cast these messages to their respective Pydantic classes.

 In the following example, we are able to distinguish between messages based on the _attributes_ that they contain: